 Sunday, 14th June is the day when we remember those we have lost, particularly those in our cemetery.
 In place of a regular in person service, we will present a virtual service on video, in SERMONS on this website.
 We invite you to join us for the service; we also invite you to send pictures of your loved ones to firstname.lastname@example.org for inclusion in a facebook tribute to those we mourn.

 MOREWOOD PRESBYTERIAN CHURCH

-Starting Sunday July 5th, 2020, we will begin worship services again.
-In preparation for reopening, the board and elders are following the guidelines provided by the Health Authority.
+On Sunday July 5th, 2020, we began worship services again.
+We continue to follow the guidelines provided by the Health Authority.
 The following plan has been developed to ensure your safety.

 In short, the following will be done and continue to be done until the time when guidelines change:

 - All common areas will be cleaned and sanitized regularly with special attention given to areas of high touch including backs of pews, washrooms and door handles.

 - Pews will be barriered to ensure social distancing.